-Sri Lanka Tea Production for the month of February 2024 totalled 19.99 million Kgs, showing an increase of 1.24 million Kgs vis-à-vis 18.75 million Kgs of February 2023.
-All elevations show an increase, whilst only Green Tea shows a marginal decrease in comparison with the corresponding month of 2023.
+Sri Lanka Tea Production for the month of September 2024 totalled 24.13 million Kgs, recording an increase of 5.23 million Kgs vis-à-vis 18.90 million Kgs of September 2023.
+All Elevations have recorded an increase in comparison with the corresponding period of 2023.

-January-February 2024 cumulative production totalled 38.53 million Kgs, recording an increase of 1.30 million Kgs vis-à-vis 37.23 million Kgs of January-February 2023.
-Compared to the corresponding period in 2023, once again all the elevations have shown positive variances in the year 2024, other than Green Tea which has shown a marginal negative variance.
+January-September 2024 cumulative production totalled 196.22 million Kgs, recording an increase of 2.73 million Kgs vis-à-vis 193.49 million Kgs of January-September 2023.
+Compared to the corresponding period in 2023, all elevations except for the High Grown have shown positive variances in the year 2024.

-The available tea crop figures for the first two months are appended below (in MT).
+The available tea crop figures for the first nine months are appended below (in MT).

 ( SLTB )